A Generalised Theory of Proportionality in Collective Decision Making: Proportional Approval Voting

 Proportional Approval Voting (PAV) selects a feasible outcome with the maximal PAV score. $\lrcorner$ \end{definition}

-PAV has excellent properties pertaining to proportionality in the model of committee elections~\cite{justifiedRepresentation, AEHLSS18, pet-sko:laminar, BGPSW19, LS:abc-book} and public decision~\cite{sko-gor:proportional_public_decisions}.
+PAV has excellent properties pertaining to proportionality in the model of committee elections~\cite{justifiedRepresentation, AEHLSS18, pet-sko:laminar, BGPSW19, lac-sko:multiwinner-book} and public decision~\cite{sko-gor:proportional_public_decisions}.
 We will now prove that PAV exhibits good properties also when applied to the model with more general constraints---precisely, that PAV satisfies EJR if and only if the feasibility constraints have a matroid structure.
+One potential drawback of PAV is that it is NP-hard to compute, even for committee elections~\cite{owaWinner,azi-gas-gud-mac-mat-wal:c:multiwinner-approval}.
+However, a polynomial-time local-search algorithm for PAV preserves its strong proportionality guarantees~\cite{AEHLSS18,kra-elk:local-search-PAV}.
+It will follow from our proofs that this is also the case for the more general case of matroid constraints.

 \begin{theorem} PAV satisfies EJR for all elections with matroid constraints.
-For each non-matroid feasibility constraints there is an election where PAV fails EJR. \end{theorem} \begin{proof} First we prove that if the election has matroid constraints, then PAV satisfies EJR.
+For each non-matroid feasibility constraints there is an election where PAV fails Base EJR. \end{theorem} \begin{proof} First, we prove that if the election has matroid constraints, then PAV satisfies EJR.

-Suppose that the statement does not hold for some election $E$.
-Let $W$ be an outcome returned by PAV for $E$.
-Let $S\subseteq N$ be a set of voters deserving $\ell$ candidates, such that every voter in $S$ gets at most $\ell-1$ representatives in $W$.